 12. Hummus Veggie Wrap

-When you find yourself indulging in junk food on the road, turn to these wraps.
-Turning hummus and veggies into a meal, load up a tortilla with red bell pepper, red onion, carrots, spring mix, and avocado – or your favorite farmer’s market veggies.
+When you find yourself indulging in junk food on a road trip, turn to these wraps.
+Turning hummus and veggies into a meal, load up a tortilla with red bell pepper, red onion, carrots, spring mix, and avocado - or your favorite farmer's market veggies.
 Then add on some feta and hummus, and roll your wrap.